toby-griffiths/toby-griffiths.github.io/README.md

 When you're ready to publish the blog, run the `./prepare.sh` script.
 This will prepare the production site files and stage then in git, ready for committing.

 Once prepared, you should check the git status to ensure no unexpected files are going to be published.
-If all is ready, simply got commit the files to the `master` branch, and push to the GitHub repo, whereupon the live site will be updated.
+If all is ready, simply git commit the files to the `master` branch, and push to the GitHub repo, whereupon the live site will be updated.
+Alternatively, use the `./publish.sh` script which should all do this for you.